 Do you still remember the era of buying from physical stores?
 People used to take out some time from busy schedules, especially for shopping.
-Wandering shop to shop to find that one best piece of product at reasonable price and good quality.
+Wandering shop to shop to find that one best piece of product at a reasonable price and good quality.
 The whole process was extremely time consuming and hectic.
-Buyers used to see spend a lot of time for purchase of simple daily household stuff.
+Buyers used to see spend a lot of time for the purchase of simple daily household stuff.
 Though the advantage of shopping from physical stores is that buyers can assure the quality of the product and can try the product (clothes, shoes, etc.) before buying, there are still some cons.

 As per a survey conducted by CNBC, 30 percent of products bought from retail shops were returned due to one or another reason in the year 2016.

 Then came the e-commerce era.
-E-commerce was the revolutionary change in the retail market.
+E-commerce was a revolutionary change in the retail market.
 It was assumed that e-commerce is going to shut all physical stores.
 The growing popularity of e-commerce will drastically affect the bricks and mortar retail industry.
 There are various reasons behind such assumptions and predictions-

 - Users need not travel physically